~/blog/dgx-spark-gemma4-complete-guide

 TL;DR

-Complete benchmark of all four Gemma 4 variants across three machines.
+Benchmarks of the four main Gemma 4 variants across three machines.
 26B MoE NVFP4 on DGX Spark: 52 tok/s is the best bang for buck.
 31B Dense is only 7 tok/s — skip it.
 MacBook Pro 32GB maxes out at 26B MoE (47 tok/s).
-RTX 5090 is the only hardware where 31B Dense is the right pick (62 tok/s — fast enough to keep full intelligence).
+RTX 5090 is the only hardware where 31B Dense is the right pick (62 tok/s — fast enough to keep full capability).

 Gemma 4 is Google's 2026 open-source AI model family.
-It comes in four sizes: E2B runs on phones, E4B on desktops, 26B on servers, 31B for maximum capability.
+The family spans several sizes; this guide covers the four most-used: E2B (phones), E4B (desktops), 26B (servers), and 31B (maximum capability).
+Google later added a 12B Unified variant too.
 The docs don't tell you how fast each one actually runs on your hardware.

 This article puts all four variants on three machines into one table so you can decide without reading six separate articles.